 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: QT interval is significantly prolonged in patients with liver cirrhosis and its duration is associated with the use of diuretics but not with the severity of the disease.
-More than half of the patients with cirrhosis have cardiac autonomic neuropathy (CAN); severity of CAN is associated strongly with the severity of cirrhosis.
+More than half of the patients with cirrhosis have cardiac autonomic neuropathy (CAN)， severity of CAN is associated strongly with the severity of cirrhosis.

 Tsiompanidis E, Siakavellas S, Tentolouris A, Eleftheriadou I, Chorepsima S, Manolakis A, Oikonomou K, Tentolouris N. Liver cirrhosis-effect on QT interval and cardiac autonomic nervous system activity.
 World J Gastrointest Pathophysiol 2017; In press